 For example, with HubSpot's ABM software, you can use company lists to create an ad audience or use company ad targeting for your LinkedIn ads.

-With your ICP set up, it should be easy to create your content based on your target audience.
+With your ICP set up, you can create your content based on your target audience.
 The content in your ABM campaigns will be similar to other marketing content, except that you're now targeting specific accounts and companies.

 Ultimately, your messaging should address specific pain points, and appeal to solving your target account's problems.